jabez007/arcanaeum/src/blog/posts/2024-11-10-ssh-server-setup.md

 What started as forgotten hardware is now a valuable piece of infrastructure.
 Whether you use it for development, file sharing, monitoring, or just SSH practice, you've given that old laptop a new purpose.

-Got questions or improvements to suggest?
-Drop them in the comments — the home lab community thrives on shared knowledge and creative solutions.
 Happy homelabbing!

 ---